naacl-org/naacl-2022-website/webagenda/README.md

     These libraries are installed in `assets/js/` and are minified into the main JS.
 If you want to update them, [follow the instructions here](https://mmistakes.github.io/minimal-mistakes/docs/javascript/#customizing).

-### Generating the Schedule

-1. Prepare the files needed for the `generate.py` script.
-Refer to [the 2019 README](https://github.com/naacl-org/naacl-schedule-2019/blob/master/README.md) for the format of these files.

-    - Download the spreadsheets given by the Program Chairs.
-Save them to `webagenda/data/raw-*`.

-    - Edit `webagenda/data/order-outline.txt` to contain the schedule outline.
-In addition to [normal `order` file lines](https://github.com/naacl-org/naacl-schedule-2019/blob/master/README.md#parsing-the-order-file), JSONL filters can be used.
-The `extract_data.py` script below will replace them with matching papers from the downloaded schedules.

-    - Process the downloaded files by running the following command at the top level of the cloned repository:
-        ```
-        python webagenda/extract_data.py
-        ```
-        This creates `webagenda/data/order-final.txt` and `webagenda/data/metadata.tsv`.
-The script also checks for duplicates and missing entries.
-You might need to change the hardcoded paths in the script.

-4. Use the following command to generate the schedule markdown file at `_pages/program/schedule.md` for the website:
-    ```
-    python webagenda/generate.py webagenda/config.json _pages/output/schedule.md
-    ```
-    The config file already adds the PDF links where available.
-To add the video icons where available, modify the config file to have the value for `video_icons` field to be `true`.